-across most outcomes in the 28 months between these two surveys.
-These results indicate that enterprise activity is a key conduit for the overall income and consumption impacts seen elsewhere in the study, that both human and physical capital can deliver better livelihoods through self-employment, but neither of these appears to generate a dynamic shift in business outcomes that represents a real pathway out of poverty.
+In summary, then, even the GD Lower arm drives larger enterprise impacts than HD across most outcomes at both midline and endline.
+Business conditions have worsened substantially overall between midline and endline, and the impact of the interventions has faded by about half across most outcomes in the 28 months between these two surveys.
+These results indicate that enterprise activity is a key conduit for the overall income and consumption impacts seen elsewhere in the study, that both human and physical capital can deliver better livelihoods through selfemployment, but neither of these appears to generate a dynamic shift in business outcomes that represents a real pathway out of poverty.